dividuum/info-beamer/doc/developer.md

  * Keep it statefree.
 It should be possible to develop a node independently from other nodes.
 Composing them shouldn't change their behaviour.
+   OpenGL or other state should not leak into or from child nodes.

  * Keep it scriptable.
 XXX embraces scripting.
 Not just from the inside but also from the outside.
 It provides several ways to control a running